AliceO2Group/ControlWorkflows/README.md

 The JIT generation system relies on the existence & health of the following parts:

 1) DPL command provided
     - The full DPL command can be found in `ControlWorfklows/jit/[FLP workflow name]`
     - Alternatively, a custom DPL command can be provided through the "Advanced Configuration" panel, which will **take precedence** over the FLP workflow normally selected through the interface.
 See the next subsection for details.
 2) Consul payloads contained in the DPL command
-  - These are parsed from the provided string and Consul is queried regarding their version to ensure freshness.
+    - These are parsed from the provided DPL command string and Consul is queried regarding their version to ensure freshness.
 3) JIT-specific env vars
     - These are expected on the deployment's Consul instance under `o2/components/aliecs/[defaults|vars]/jit_env_vars`
 4) The O2 version
     - The O2 RPM version is queried by AliECS to ensure workflow freshness.

 ### Debugging with custom-set DPL commands